-Method of Applications for Reception.
+Method of Applications for Reception

 The school will be participating in coordinated admission arrangements administered by the London Borough of Hackney.
 Parents/carers must apply on Common Application Form of the local authority where they live.
-This can be completed online via https://education.hackney.gov.uk/section/admissions-and-transfers or on a paper form available from their local council's School Admissions Team.
-The closing date for reception class applications will be 15th January 2023.
-Notification letters will be sent out on 17th April 2023 by the London Borough of Hackney.
+This can be completed online via the Hackney Council's website or on a paper form available from the local council's School Admissions Team.
+The closing date for reception class applications will be 15th January 2024.
+Notification letters will be sent out on 16th April 2024 by the London Borough of Hackney.
 Applications received after the set closing date will be accepted, but will not normally be considered for a place at the school until after the initial offer date.